 Larry and Kelly Peterson with daughter Hadley – Shriners

 After dating in high school, they lost contact for 10 years, but they reconnected on social media and fell (back) in love.
-This year the Indiana couple got married, and decided to pursue adoption so they could raise a family.
+In 2015 the Indiana couple got married, and decided to pursue adoption so they could raise a family.

 Although Kelly—who isn’t able to give birth to a biological child—was once told that her disability might also prevent her from adopting, she and Larry never gave up.
 Through a special needs adoption agency, they discovered baby Hadley’s story and knew they could offer her the love, support, and understanding she needed.

-This July, not only did Larry and Kelly celebrate their fourth wedding anniversary, they were able to expand their family by adopting the baby girl who, like them, has Spina Bifida.
+This July, not only did Larry and Kelly celebrate their ninth wedding anniversary, they marked five years since they expanded their family by adopting the baby girl who, like them, has Spina Bifida.

-Thanks to the National Down Syndrome Adoption Network, and Special Angels Adoption, the Peterson’s got their daughter.
-The couple believed there was no one better to parent this child than two people who have a deep understanding of the issues she is facing—and will face in the future.
+Thanks to Special Angels Adoption, the Petersons got their daughter.
+The couple knew they were ready to parent Hadley because of their deep understanding of the issues she is facing—and will face in the future.

 Shriners